 Netflix has announced some sweeping changes on its platform.
 Will these recent updates enhance the Netflix experience?
 Shashank Venkat chimes in on the hottest debate in the subscription world

-, Netflix never stands still and is always looking for new ways to enhance the user experience.
+Be it technological changes, feature announcements or strategic acquisitions, Netflix never stands still and is always looking for new ways to enhance the user experience.
 Over the past few days, Netflix has announced a slew of radical changes on its platform.
 While some of these new features may be controversial, others appear to be focused on long-term growth and engagement.
 Here are our thoughts on the latest updates:

 Say Hello to Ads